eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-behavior.rst

 Writer history QoS and throttling
 *********************************

-The DDSI specification relies on the Writer History Cache (WHC), in which a sequence number uniquely identifies each sample.
+The |url::ddsi_spec| relies on the Writer History Cache (WHC), in which a sequence number uniquely identifies each sample.
 The WHC integrates two different indices on the samples published by a Writer: